How to Use

 • WARNING: If recording UAD AUX tracks, there may be some latency which you'll need to deal with in post.

-• You can now just hit record again to start a new recording
+• You can now just hit record (R) again to start a new immediate recording

 • Or you can go and drag the recorded tracks into your DAW when it's time to mix or produce.